mariohsouto/mariohsouto.github.io/content/lens_of_optimization.md

 </label>
 <span class="sidenote" >
 Dunning, Iain, Joey Huchette, and Miles Lubin. ["JuMP: A modeling language for mathematical optimization."](https://arxiv.org/pdf/1508.01982.pdf) SIAM Review 59.2 (2017): 295-320.
 </span> has made the deployment of optimization much easier.
 The goal of these frameworks is to allow the user to model the problem in a high-level fashion while parsing to the solver is done automatically.
 Even though modeling languages have been around for years, the most recent ones have several advantages over their predecessors.
 First of all, they are open source.
-Additionally, they are packages built in general-purpose programming languages like Python or [Julia](https://julialang.org/).
-This property allows to easily integrate optimization software into the backend of different applications and also facilitates the process of teaching optimization for the general public.
+Additionally, they are packages built-in general-purpose programming languages like Python or [Julia](https://julialang.org/).
+This property allows us to easily integrate optimization software into the backend of different applications and also facilitates the process of teaching optimization for the general public.

 ### Solving image inpainting